usnistgov/ndn-dpdk/container/strategycode/README.md

 ## Strategy Loader

-This package loads an eBPF program from an ELF object using two libraries: the DPDK BPF library and the [uBPF](https://github.com/iovisor/ubpf) library.
+This package loads eBPF programs from an ELF object using two libraries: the DPDK BPF library and the [uBPF](https://github.com/iovisor/ubpf) library.
 DPDK contains a BPF validator that disallows loops, which is necessary for a forwarding strategy. uBPF has a limited ELF parser that is unable to handle ELF objects compiled by clang-4.0 and later.